Gerald Grosz: 2022 presidential election

 In January 2022, Grosz stated his intention to stand as an independent candidate in the 2022 Austrian presidential election.
 He officially launched his campaign in June.
 On 24 August, he announced he had surpassed the 6,000 signatures required to run.
 By 1 September, he had received over 9,000.

 Grosz portrayed himself as an anti-establishment, anti-corruption candidate.
-His campaign slogan was "Make Austria Grosz Again!", a play on his name's similarity to the word groß, meaning "great".
+His campaign slogan was "Make Austria Grosz Again!", a play on his name's similarity to the word gross, meaning "great".
 He was supported by the BZÖ.
 He opposed immigration, European integration, and COVID-19 restrictions.
 He attributed rising inflation and energy prices to sanctions against Russia over the invasion of Ukraine, and calls for them to be lifted.
 He described the war as a "regional conflict".
 Commentators noted that he siphoned votes from the FPÖ, with whom he shared most positions.
 Grosz said stated he appeals to ÖVP voters who are dissatisfied with the incumbent government.

 Grosz won 225,942 votes in the election, a total of 5.57%, placing fifth.